Shmoo: Analysis

-"Capp is at his allegorical best in the epics of the Shmoos, and later, the Kigmies", wrote comic strip historian Jerry Robinson (in The Comics: An Illustrated History of Comic Strip Art, 1974).
-"Shmoos are the world's most amiable creatures, supplying all man's needs.
+"Capp is at his allegorical best in the epics of the Shmoos, and later, the Kigmies", wrote comic strip historian Jerry Robinson "Shmoos are the world's most amiable creatures, supplying all man's needs.
 Like a fertility myth gone berserk, they reproduced so prodigiously they threatened to wreck the economy"—if not western civilization as we know it, and ultimately society itself.

 Superficially, the Shmoo story concerns a cuddly creature that desires nothing more than to be a boon to humans.
 Although initially Capp denied or avoided discussion of any satirical intentions ("If the Shmoo fits", he proclaimed, "wear it!"), he was widely seen to be using clever subtext.
 The story has social, ethical, and philosophical implications that continue to invite analysis into the 21st Century.
 During the remainder of his life, Capp was seldom interviewed without reference to the nature of the Shmoo story.

 The mythic tale ends on a deliberately ironic note.
 Shmoos are officially declared a menace, and systematically hunted down and slaughtered—because they were deemed "bad for business".
 The much-copied story line was a parable that was interpreted in many different ways at the outset of the Cold War.
 Al Capp was even invited to go on a radio show to debate socialist Norman Thomas on the effect of the Shmoo on modern capitalism.

 "After it came out both the left and the right attacked the Shmoo", according to publisher Denis Kitchen.
 "Communists thought he was making fun of socialism and Marxism.
 The right wing thought he was making fun of capitalism and the American way.
 Capp caught flak from both sides.
 For him it was an apolitical morality tale about human nature...
 I think [the Shmoo] was one of those bursts of genius.
 He was a genius, there's no question about that."